lowcoder-org/lowcoder/docs/publish-apps/publish-an-app.md

 1. **Public to Marketplace**:
    * After _sharing_ the app as "public to all", it can be further published to the marketplace.
-   * This makes the app available in the marketplace listings, either globally at app.lowcoder.cloud or within individual OpenFlower installations.
+   * This makes the app available in the marketplace listings, either globally at https://prod-us1.openflower.org/ or within individual OpenFlower installations.

 ## Workflow for Publishing an App